tezos/tezos-mirror/docs/introduction/test_networks.rst

 ========

 Ghostnet is a long running, centrally managed test network designed to follow (in fact, anticipate!)
 Tezos Mainnet protocol upgrades.
-Indeed, Ghostnet generally updates to the same protocol as Mainnet a few hours or days before the Mainnet itself.
+Indeed, Ghostnet generally updates to the same protocol as Mainnet a few days before the Mainnet itself.

 Ghostnet was previously known as :ref:`ithacanet`, the testchain for the Ithaca protocol.